 Discrimination-aware data mining.
 Each population can be partitioned into several subgroups according to the properties of its members, e.g., race, age, or academic degree.
 Discrimination means treating a subgroup of people, called sensitive group, in an unfair way merely because of being a member of that subgroup.
 There is a possibility that negligent usage of new advanced technologies, especially in the field of data mining and machine learning, inadvertently cause discrimination.
-To avoid these phenomena, detecting discrimination and designing fair predictors have been studied intensively(see [3,6,11,12,18,19]).
-This paper is the first paper to address this problem in the context of process mining.
+To avoid these phenomena, detecting discrimination and designing fair predictors have been studied intensively.

-Demographic parity is one of the most studied definitions of fairness that indicates the portion of people in the sensitive subgroup who receive the desired result must be the same as the whole population.
-To maintain this criterion, in some approaches the training data is manipulated.
-This is done by changing the labels of some items in the training data [8,9,18], or by applying carefully designed re-sampling methods [9].
-In another approach, [18], the representation of the data is changed, and the fairness is maintained as a side-effect of fair representations.
-In [10], demographic parity in a decision tree is retained by taking into account the information gain of the sensitive attribute as well as the class attribute as the criteria used for splitting the internal nodes.
-In [10], the relabeling technique is also used to modify leaves of the resulting decision tree.
+Demographic parity indicates the portion of people in the sensitive subgroup who receive the desired result must be the same as the whole population.
+To maintain this criterion, in some approaches the training data is manipulated [3, 4, 10].
+In another approach, [10], the representation of the data is changed, and the fairness is maintained as a side-effect of fair representations.
+In [5], demographic parity in a decision tree is retained by taking into account the information gain of the sensitive attribute as well as the class attribute as the criteria used for splitting the internal nodes.
+In [5], the relabeling technique is also used to further decrease the discrimination in the resulting decision tree.
 Besides demographic parity, other notions of fairness have been formalized in the literature.
-For example, equal opportunity and equal odds have been introduced in [7], and individual fairness has been introduced in [4].
-We refer the interested readers to [2] for a review of various fairness criteria.
+We refer the interested readers to [1] for a review of various fairness criteria.

 Process mining.
 Process mining is the link between model-based process analysis and data-oriented analysis techniques; a set of techniques that support the analysis of business processes based on event logs.
-In this context, several works have been dedicated to decision mining and finding the correlation among the process data and making predictions [5,13,14,16].
+In this context, several works have been dedicated to decision mining and finding the correlation among the process data and making predictions [2, 6, 7].

 Ethical and legal effects of process mining can be considered in two categories; confidentiality and fairness issues.
-Confidentiality in the process mining has recently receiving attention [15].
+Confidentiality in the process mining has recently received attention [9].
 To the best of our knowledge, there is no work in the area of process mining dedicated to investigating fairness issues.
 This is the first publication considering discrimination within a given process.
+The extended version of this paper is available in [8].

 Our Results.
 We provide a solution for the previously mentioned problems.
 Specifying a problem in the process, we propose an approach by adopting the techniques available in data mining for removing discrimination from classifiers in the area of process mining to avoid unfair or obvious conclusions in such scenarios.
 We do that by declaring the attribute that indicates the existence of the problem in the given situation as the class attribute and the attribute that we want to decrease its dependency to the class attribute as the sensitive attribute.
 We consider the class attribute to be binary with the following two values: + indicates the desirable result conveying the problem of interest has not been faced while - has the opposite meaning.
-The sensitive attribute is also assumed to be binary, where $\odot$ convey belonging to the sensitive group while $\odot$ convey belonging to the rest of the population (favorable group).
-In the previous examples, we can consider the existence of the delay or deviation in the cases as the class attribute and the employee being busy or highly experienced as the sensitive attribute.
+The sensitive attribute is also assumed to be binary, where \odot convey belonging to the sensitive group while \odot convey belonging to the rest of the population (favorable group).
 Now, we can consider the problem as a discriminatory case and remove the dependency of the class and the sensitive attributes in the resulting classifier by creating a fair classifier.
 Doing so, the resulting rules would not be discriminatory against the sensitive group.
 Also, this technique masks some of the causes of that problem and focus on the other ones.
-Consequently, we can aim at finding more feasible solutions for the problem in the process by finding other possibly less obvious or even hidden causes of the problem.